 The only other type which came close to working was the original cardstock I had tried.
 But even that material only sometimes let me cut out the holes the whole way, even after adjustments to the cutter setting.
 In addition, the cardstock stuck to the cutting mat and was obviously not durable enough for the knitting machine:

-At my local craft store an actual live person recommended that I try Dura-Lar.
+At my local craft store an actual live person recommended that I try sheets of Dura-Lar.
 It turned out to be perfect, so here is a picture of it in case you want to order your own.
-(I think this product on Amazon is comparable, and just a little thicker.)
+(I think this product on Amazon is the same.)

 The Dura-Lar material is strong and flexible but doesn’t damage easily; it’s really sturdy.
 The holes cut perfectly into this material, but the pen refused to draw on it half the time, and was smudgy:

-Replacing the Cameo pen with a Sharpie did the trick, but with this new pen, the drawing and cutting tools didn’t seem to be aligned properly:
+Replacing the Cameo pen with an Ultra-Fine Sharpie did the trick, but with this new pen, the drawing and cutting tools didn’t seem to be aligned properly:

 The heart of the problem was that the Dura-Lar could only be drawn on with Sharpie pens, but those pens were not exactly the correct diameter for the Cameo pen holder.
 Luckily, the knitting machine doesn’t give a crap about the printed lines, and only cares about the holes.
 So even though our next trial still had messed-up lines, we could use it to knit a pattern swatch with the KH-881; it worked!